We define the Hamitonian using the NetKet Paulis operators ##

 myvaetrainer.history_recon = all_data['history_recon']

-We see that the model learns to encode information in only one active latent variable, as the variance of all the others collapses to one.
+The model encodes information in a single active latent variable, with the log-variance of all others collapsing to zero.

 #latvar = myvaetrainer.compute_repr2d(return_latvar = True) #this also update the attribute latvar of the object